-This section provides instructions and a worksheet for computing a retired-worker benefit.
-The worksheet can be used for persons born in 1928 through 1941—that is, those who attained age 62 in 2003 or earlier and were under age 75 at the end of 2003.
-The worksheet assumes that the worker had no prior period of entitlement to disability benefits and also did not work after becoming entitled to retired-worker benefits.
+This section provides instructions and a worksheet for computing a retired-worker benefit for persons born in the years 1938 through 1951.
+The worksheet assumes that the worker had no prior period of entitlement to disability benefits and did not work after becoming entitled to retired-worker benefits.

 - To index lifetime earnings.
-Earnings used in the computation are not the actual covered earnings, but an amount for each year which reflects earnings increases in average wage levels after the year the earnings were paid.
+Earnings used in the computation are not the actual covered earnings but an amount that reflects earnings increases in average wage levels for each year after the earnings were paid.
 This procedure is termed wage indexing.
 Currently, earnings are generally indexed to wage levels in the year the worker turns age 60.
-For example, for a person attaining age 62 in 2003, actual earnings in 1984 of $20,000 are indexed to $40,807.90, based on 2001 wage levels.
+For example, for a person attaining age 62 in 2013, actual earnings in 1988 of $20,000 are indexed to $44,460.04, on the basis of 2011 wage levels.
 Earnings after age 60 are included at their actual (nominal) value.

 - To replace a portion of the indexed earnings.
 Indexed earnings are averaged over the number of computation years to calculate the average indexed monthly earnings (AIME).
 A benefit formula is applied to the AIME to produce the primary insurance amount (PIA), the amount payable to a worker who retires at the full retirement age (FRA).
-The benefit formula is weighted to provide a higher replacement of earnings for lower wage workers.
-The formula for persons age 62 in 2003 is 90 percent of the first $606 of AIME; plus 32 percent of the next $3,047; plus 15 percent of the AIME over $3,653.
+The benefit formula is weighted to provide a higher replacement of earnings for lower-wage workers.
+The formula for persons aged 62 in 2013 is 90 percent of the first $791 of AIME; plus 32 percent of the next $3,977; plus 15 percent of the AIME over $4,768.

 - To permit early retirement.
 Persons can retire as early as age 62, but the monthly benefit is reduced.
-The reduction is 5/9 of 1 percent for each of the first 36 months of entitlement immediately preceding the age at which 100 percent of PIA is payable (65 and 8 months in the year 2003 but scheduled to increase to age 67 by the year 2022), plus 5/12 of 1 percent for each of up to 24 earlier months.
-For a person aged 62 in 2003, the maximum reduction is 23 1/3 percent if the individual is entitled to benefits for all 44 months between 62 and 65 and 8 months.
+The reduction is 5/9 of 1 percent for each of the first 36 months of entitlement immediately preceding the age at which 100 percent of PIA is payable (age 66 in 2013 but scheduled to increase to age 67 by 2022), plus 5/12 of 1 percent for each of up to 24 earlier months.
+For a person aged 62 in 2013, the maximum reduction is 25 percent if the individual is entitled to benefits for all 48 months between ages 62 and 66.

 - To provide for price indexing after age 62.
-Benefits are adjusted annually in December to reflect increases in the consumer price index (CPI-W).
-The 2002 benefit increase was 1.4 percent.
+Benefits are adjusted annually in December to reflect increases in the Consumer Price Index (CPI-W).
+The benefit increase in 2012 was 1.7 percent.
 These cost-of-living adjustments are applied to the benefit for each year after the person attained age 62—even if the person was not actually receiving benefits.

 Clarifying the Worksheet Procedure